collapsed-stacks/startups/questions/13249/who-manage-the-first-devs-in-a-small-startup.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2017-08-30
 - score: 3

-<p>Normally, it would be the person who has best business/technology knowledge balance.
+Normally, it would be the person who has best business/technology knowledge balance.
 If you are hiring multiple developers, perhaps one of these developers could serve as lead, provided that person has seniority and experience - so you might look for that int.
-If you have little to no experience in tech and/or management, you should look to hire someone who does.</p>
+If you have little to no experience in tech and/or management, you should look to hire someone who does.

 ## Answer 13255